Joseph Sebag-Montefiore

-Sir Joseph Sebag-Montefiore (born 29 August 1822 in London, died 19 January 1903 in London) was a British banker, stockbroker and politician.
+Sir Joseph Sebag-Montefiore (29 August 1822 – 18 January 1903) was a British banker, stockbroker and politician.

+Life

-He was the son of Solomon Sebag and his wife Sarah Montefiore.
-He married Adelaide Cohen, daughter of Louis Cohen and Rebecca Floretta Keyser, in June 1851.
+Sebag-Montefiore was the son of Solomon Sebag and his wife Sarah Montefiore.
+He was the nephew and heir of Moses Montefiore.

 On 29 August 1885 his surname was supplemented with royal permission with that of his mother's family as Sebag-Montefiore.

-He was the nephew and heir of Moses Montefiore.

 Career

-He was a prominent figure in the City of London and founded the stockbroking firm of Joseph Sebag & Company.
+Sebag-Montefiore was a prominent figure in the City of London and founded the stockbroking firm of Joseph Sebag & Company.

-He held a number of public offices, including Justice of the Peace (J.P.) for Kent and the Cinque Ports, Lieutenant of the City of London, High Sheriff of Kent.
+He held a number of public offices, including Justice of the Peace (J.P.) for Kent and for the Cinque Ports, Lieutenant of the City of London, and High Sheriff of Kent.
 For a long time he was the officially recognized representative of the English Jewish community.
 Amongst other positions he held, he was, from 1894 to 1902, the President of the Municipal Council of Spanish-Portuguese Jews in London.
-In 1896 he was knighted.
+After the accession of King Edward VII in 1901, Sebag-Montefiore headed the deputation of the representatives of the Anglo-Jewish institutions visiting him to congratulate.